Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: EXPERIMENTAL RESULTS

-We validated our approach on the LandSalp platform by executing the gaits derived in~\cite{Yang2025-ja}.
-We selected the forward motion gait (Fig.~\ref{fig:experiment_diagram}) as a representative example because it balances position displacement, shape motion range, and thrust magnitude, making it well suited for evaluating our analysis and demonstrating the performance of the proposed methods in nontrivial scenarios.
-The gait produces a forward motion at a rate of $3$ cm per cycle, with a period of $6$ seconds, while maintaining a nominal configuration of zero joint angles.
+\begin{todolist} \item Given that the validation through the experimental platform constitutes the main body of this paper, the authors should incorporate additional comparative experiments to elucidate the originality of the state estimation method presented in this paper. \item The performance evaluation remains largely qualitative.
+Providing quantitative performance metrics would strengthen the experimental validation \item add control signal alongside estimation results to tie to \cite{Andrews2025-it} \item if its not too much work, update Fig. \ref{fig:model_eval} xlabel to 'Time (s)' \end{todolist}

-The overall experimental setup is illustrated in Fig.~\ref{fig:system_setup}.
+The LandSalp experimental setup is shown in Fig.~\ref{fig:system_setup}.
 The experiments were conducted on a flat platform, with robot state logging and feedback control provided by an OptiTrack motion capture system.
-The motion capture system tracked reflective markers mounted on the robot and streamed pose data to an external laptop at a frequency of 240 Hz, control commands were transmitted to each series-elastic actuator at 200 Hz, and the actuators returned both actuation states and IMU measurements at 200 Hz.
+The motion capture system tracked reflective markers mounted on the robot and streamed pose data to an external laptop at 240 Hz.
+Control commands were transmitted to each series-elastic actuator at 200 Hz, and the actuators returned actuation states and IMU measurements at the same rate.
 The robot was powered through lightweight, tension-free tethered cables to avoid introducing external disturbances.
 Communication and control were managed through Ethernet, with the laptop running ROS Noetic for data handling and controller execution.